-The forerunner of the Police Museum was the Police Historical Records Committee formed in 1964 which collected a significant number of artifacts relating to the history of the Force and proposed the foundation of a museum to display them.
-Originally housed in Police Headquarters, the Police Museum was started in a limited form in 1976 and later moved to Tai Sang Commercial Building in Wan Chai, and moved to the present site in 1988.
+The forerunner of the Police Museum was the Police Historical Records Committee formed in 1964 which collected a significant number of artifacts relating to the history of the Force and proposed the foundation of a museum.
+The Police Musuem was established in 1976 in a very small scale in the Police Headquarters, and later moved to Tai Sang Commercial Building in Wan Chai.
+In 1988, the Police Musuem moved to the present site at the Peak.

-The Museum is divided into four galleries: Orientation Gallery, Triad Societies and Narcotics Gallery, Hong Kong Police Then and Now Gallery and Thematic Exhibition Gallery.
-It has a total floor area of 570 square metres for displaying around 600 exhibits.
+The Museum has four galleries: Orientation Gallery, Triad Societies and Narcotics Gallery, Hong Kong Police Then and Now Gallery and Thematic Exhibition Gallery.
+It has a total gross floor area of 570 square metres for displaying around 600 exhibits.

 Orientation Gallery - this gallery describes the general history of the Police Force through historical photographs and archives, uniforms, equipment, firearms and other artefacts.
-Significant exhibits include the head of the “Sheung Shui Tiger” which was shot in 1915 after killing two policemen, the donation of memorabilia from the widow of the former Commissioner of Police, Mr. Duncan MacIntosh, and a 'Plague Medal' of 1894, etc.
+Significant exhibits include the head specimen of the“Sheung Shui Tiger” which was shot in 1915 after killing two policemen, the donation of memorabilia from the widow of the former Commissioner of Police, Mr. Duncan MacIntosh, and a “Plague Medal”of 1894, etc.